csync/csync-server/README.md

   ]
 }
 ```
-* `path` is the path of the key seperated into segements.
+* `path` is the path of the key seperated into segments.
 For example, the above path corresponds to the key `a.b.c`
 * `data` is the value stored in the key
 * `deletePath` deletePath is true if the key has been deleted, false if it still exists
 * `acl` refers to the [Access Controls](https://github.com/csync/csync-server#access-controls)